 By using the entire third byte of a Class B address as the subnet address, it is easy to set and determine the subnet address.
-For example, if Widget, Inc. wants to have a Subnet 6, the third byte of all machines on that subnet will be 0000 0110 (decimal 6 in binary).
+For example, if Widget, Inc. wants to have a subnet 6, the third byte of all machines on that subnet will be 0000 0110 (decimal 6 in binary).

 Using the entire third byte of a Class B network address for the subnet allows for a fair number of available subnet addresses.
 One byte dedicated to the subnet provides eight bit positions.
 Each position can be either a 1 or a 0, so the calculation is 28, or 256.
-Because you cannot use the two patterns of all 0s and all 1s, you must subtract 2 for a total of 254.
-Thus, Widget, Inc. can have up to 254 total subnetworks, each with up to 254 hosts.
+Thus, Widget, Inc. can have up to 256 total subnetworks, each with up to 254 hosts.